Maddoxkkm/dvpl_converter/readme.md

                                         compressionType,
                                         PackFormat::FILE_MARKER_LITE };
 ```
-- The first 11 bytes in lz4 files are the Frame Header and Block Length
+- The first 11 bytes in lz4 files are the Frame Header and Block Length (which are stripped and not present in dvpl files.)

 ```
 04 22 4d 18     magic number